Goblin-Ecosystem/goblinUpdater/readme.md

   focus: ROOT
   # default value for unknown costs, MAX or MIN
   default: MAX
-  # tool used to compute costs at root level, either NONE or MARACAS
+  # tool used to compute costs at root level, either NONE or MARACAS (default)
-  # (!!) by now NONE is not supported (-> MARACAS)
   tool-direct: MARACAS
-  # tool used to compute costs at non-root level, either NONE or JAPICMP
+  # tool used to compute costs at non-root level, either NONE (default) or JAPICMP
   # (!!) by now JAPICMP is not supported (-> NONE)
   tool-indirect: NONE
   ```